Gabe Perreault: International play

-Perreault represented the United States at the 2023 IIHF World U18 Championships where he ranked second on the team in scoring with five goals and 13 assists in seven games and won a gold medal.
+Perreault represented the United States at the 2023 World U18 Championships where he ranked second on the team in scoring with five goals and 13 assists in seven games and won a gold medal.

-On December 16, 2023, Perreault was named to the United States men's national junior ice hockey team to compete at the 2024 World Junior Ice Hockey Championships.
+On December 16, 2023, Perreault was named to the United States junior team to compete at the 2024 World Junior Championships.
 He recorded three goals and seven assists in seven games and won a gold medal.
-He again represented the United States at the 2025 World Junior Ice Hockey Championships, where he ranked second on the team in scoring, and would equal his performance in the proceeding World Juniors, with three goals and seven assists in seven games and won a gold medal.
+He then represented the United States at the 2025 World Junior Championships, where he ranked second on the team in scoring, and would equal his performance in the proceeding World Juniors, with three goals and seven assists in seven games and won a gold medal.
 He was subsequently named to the media all-star team.
-He helped team USA win back-to-back gold medals at the IIHF World Junior Championship for the first time in history.
+He helped the United States win back-to-back gold medals at the World Junior Championship for the first time in history.

 Playing style

-In 2023, hockey analyst and former NHL player Colby Cohen praised Perreault's "remarkable offensive hockey IQ," saying that "His adept understanding of the opposing team's defensive spacing, coupled with his skill in identifying high-threat areas, has showcased his ability to be one or two steps ahead of the rest."
+In 2023, analyst and former NHL player Colby Cohen praised Perreault's "remarkable offensive hockey IQ," saying that "His adept understanding of the opposing team's defensive spacing, coupled with his skill in identifying high-threat areas, has showcased his ability to be one or two steps ahead of the rest."
 Although Perreault is not the strongest skater, which may have contributed to his falling to the 23rd pick of the draft, Boston College coach Greg Brown said that "His anticipation and thinking are at such a high level, you don't even notice.
 He works very hard, his skating will pick up.
 He's usually taking two steps in the right direction before anyone might know.
 It's certainly not a problem for him."

 Prior to the 2024–25 season, USA Today writer Vincent Z. Mercogliano rated him as the Rangers best prospect, praising his vision and hockey sense.
 The Hockey News also rated him as the Rangers' best prospect, saying "He's got oodles of hockey sense and a knack for getting pucks to sticks.
 He's a brilliant playmaker."
 McKeen's Hockey also rated him the Rangers' top prospect, noting that he "upgraded his strength and quickness" in the past year.
 Scout Jess Rubenstein compared him to Hart Memorial Trophy winner Martin St. Louis, who was also small but an effective scorer.

-Prior to the 2025-26 season, Hockey News writer Stan Fischler rated Perrault as the Rangers' best prospect, as did Mercogliano of The Athletic.
+Prior to the 2025–26 season, The Hockey News writer Stan Fischler rated Perrault as the Rangers' best prospect, as did Mercogliano of The Athletic.

 Personal life

 Perreault is the youngest son of former professional ice hockey player Yanic Perreault.
 He is of French Canadian origin, born in his father's hometown of Sherbrooke, Quebec, and raised in Hinsdale, Illinois.
 His older brother, Jacob, is also a professional ice hockey player and was drafted by the Anaheim Ducks in 2020.
-His oldest brother Jeremy has coached hockey.
-His sister Liliane last played for SDE HF of the Swedish Women's Hockey League in 2024-25.
+His oldest brother Jeremy has coached ice hockey.
+His sister Liliane last played for SDE Hockey of the Swedish Women's Hockey League (SDHL) in 2024–25.